Why is my pet scratching?

 This level of skin damage requires a visit to your local Greencross Vets to ensure a diagnosis and correct treatment are commenced.

 Skin disorders can be difficult to diagnose.
 The expertise of a professional veterinarian is needed to ensure safe and effective treatment is started to get your dog back to full health.
 Some common causes include:

 Flea allergy dermatitis

-Food allergies account for approximately 10 to 15% of all allergic skin diseases in dogs.
+Food allergies account for up to 20% of all allergic skin diseases in dogs.
 Diagnosing food allergies can be difficult, just like with humans.
+A careful diet plan needs to be formulated together with your vet, as there are no tests for diagnosing food allergies.
 Chat with your local Greencross Vets team and they can provide advice on how to help your pet if you suspect a food allergy.

 In addition to fleas, another cause of intense scratching could be mites.
 These parasites can lead to a skin condition known as ‘sarcoptic mange’.
 Mange is incredibly uncomfortable, and it is zoonotic, meaning it can be passed from animal to human.
 Treating the mites that cause mange involves treating your pet and their environment.
 Ask our friendly team for advice, we are here to help.

 If your pet is scratching their ears, they may have an ear infection.
 Ear infections can be very itchy and painful.
 If your pet is shaking their head, scratching or rubbing their ears please contact us for advice – it may or may not be related to an underlying skin allergy.